Consigning Jewelry to Auction

 After you consign your jewelry, our team of specialists will research, photograph, and market the collection globally.
 If the jewelry does not sell for the minimum price that you agree with, we return it to you with no fees at all.
 This is unprecedented in an industry where the norm is to charge the sellers costly fees—whether the jewelry sells or not.

-We are always seeking fine jewelry, watches, and objet d’art for upcoming auctions.
-We are currently seeking consignments for our Spring Auction.
-The auction date will be announced soon.
+We are always seeking fine jewelry, watches, and objets d’art for upcoming auctions.
 It is recommended that you consign your jewelry at least 8-10 weeks before an auction to allow appropriate time for research, photography, and marketing.
 Read below for the steps involved in consigning jewelry.

 1. Get a Free Valuation